Tracking Your Reader's Journey

 }

-Now it's time for the meat and potatoes.
-The _updateScrollProgress method will be responsible for determining the
+Now it was time for the meat and potatoes.
+The _updateScrollProgress method was responsible for determining the

-scrollProgress, which is used to show how complete the progress bar is.
-The process is as follows:
+scrollProgress, which I used to show how complete the progress bar was.
+The process I followed was:

 - Get